Strictly necessary cookies(always on):

 A complete, mixed-use community will attract investment, supply new homes and provide a wide range of retail and amenities.
 Mixed-use communities supported by transit infrastructure can create animated, attractive, and safe communities.

-Why can’t First Capital maintain the existing zoning on the site?
+Why can’t the existing zoning on the site be maintained?

 The previous land use designation and existing zoning permits low-density, traditional employment uses such as manufacturing, warehousing and distribution, offices, research and development facilities that do not reflect today’s real estate market realities for the property.

-Former Official Plan permissions were not consistent with First Capital’s aspirations and did not permit a diverse mix of transit-supportive uses and densities that would help support the integration of public transit on the site.
+Former Official Plan permissions were not consistent with our aspirations and did not permit a diverse mix of transit-supportive uses and densities that would help support the integration of public transit on the site.

-The approved land use conversion will allow First Capital Project Team to build a vibrant complete community and a new heart for Humber Bay Shores.
+The approved land use conversion will allow the project team to build a vibrant complete community and a new heart for Humber Bay Shores.

 Mixed-use communities with a broad range of uses including residential, commercial, employment, cultural, open space, and institutional help to support a transit-oriented community.

-Is First Capital committed to retaining the Mr. Christie water tower on the site?
+Is the project team committed to retaining the Mr. Christie water tower on the site?